-On Election Day, government officials received furloughs to go home and vote.
-Washington seemed empty as a result; prominent banker Henry D. Cooke observed that “the streets wear a quiet Sunday air—in the Department building(s), the empty corridors respond with hollow echoes to the foot fall of the solitary visitor; the hotels are almost tenantless, and the street cars drone lazily along the half-filled seats.”
+Election Day in Washington was rainy and gray.
+Government officials had been furloughed to go home and vote, leaving the capital empty and quiet.
+Prominent banker Henry D. Cooke observed that “the streets wear a quiet Sunday air–in the Department building(s), the empty corridors respond with hollow echoes to the foot fall of the solitary visitor; the hotels are almost tenantless, and the street cars drone lazily along the half-filled seats.”

 The Lincoln administration also furloughed soldiers and sailors with the expectation that they would vote for Lincoln.
 As a result, over 150,000 soldiers and sailors in the Federal military cast ballots for who they wanted as their commander-in-chief.
 Lincoln even allowed party officials to use a boat on the Mississippi River to collect ballots from the crews of gunboats patrolling the waterway.

-The ticket of Abraham Lincoln and Andrew Johnson won 55 percent of the popular vote, including 400,000 more votes than the ticket of George McClellan and George Pendleton.
+The Lincoln-Johnson ticket ultimately won 55 percent of the popular vote, or 400,000 more votes than the ticket of McClellan and anti-war Democrat George H. Pendleton.
 Lincoln won the Electoral College 212 to 21, with McClellan carrying only New Jersey, Delaware, and Kentucky.
 Soldiers voted overwhelmingly for Lincoln, 116,887 to 33,748; Lincoln won eight of every 10 soldier votes in the western armies and seven of every 10 in McClellan’s old Army of the Potomac.
-This indicated they wanted to finish the job they had been sent to do.
+This indicated that despite their love for McClellan, they wanted to finish the job they had been sent to do.

-Democrats made the biggest gains in the major cities and counties with large Irish and German-American populations.
-Republicans won using the same successful formula from 1860—harnessing the voting power of native-born farmers, high-skilled workers, city professionals, young voters, and New Englanders.
+Democrats made the biggest gains in the major cities, and counties with large Irish and German-American populations.
+Their base continued to consist mostly of unskilled laborers, immigrant Catholics, border state slaveholders, and anti-war dissidents.
+Republicans won using the same successful formula from 1860–harnessing the voting power of native-born farmers, high-skilled workers, city professionals, young voters, abolitionists, and New Englanders.

 However, the soldier vote in favor of Lincoln proved the difference in Connecticut, New York, Pennsylvania, Maryland, Indiana, and Illinois.
 Lincoln won the key state of New York by just 7,000 votes, and he won the states with the most electoral votes (New York, Pennsylvania, and Ohio) by just 86,407 out of 1,774,131 ballots cast, or a margin of less than five percent.
 Missouri also went strongly for Lincoln, where Federal officials required voters to swear allegiance to the U.S. before casting ballots.

-For Federal General-in-Chief Ulysses S. Grant, Lincoln’s victory meant that he could take more military risks without fear of political consequences.
+For Lieutenant General Ulysses S. Grant, Lincoln’s victory meant that he could take more military risks without fear of political consequences.
 These included more aggressive action against the Confederacy and the removal of incompetent political commanders.
-To many southerners, the election merely confirmed their belief that northerners supported the Federal subjugation of the South.
+For most southerners, Lincoln’s reelection was no surprise, and it confirmed their belief that northerners supported the Federal subjugation of the South.